georgelungu/meme-generator/README.md

 ## Features

-- API Calls for fetching most populars meme
+- API Calls for fetching most popullars meme
-- Posibility to insert TOP and BOTTOM text for each meme
+- Possibility to insert TOP and BOTTOM text for each meme
 - Ready to use

 ## Future Improvements